Make sure you subscribe to my newsletter to get your copy of 10 Easy Recipes For The Gluten-Free Beginner.

 1/2 cup sunflower oil

-3 tbsp ground flax combined with 9 tbsp hot water (or 3 eggs)
+3 tablespoons ground flax combined with 9 tablespoons hot water (or 3 eggs)

 1/2 cup raisins (0ptional)

-In a large bowl (or the bowl of your glorious KitchenAid…it’s not too late to ask for one for Valentine’s Day) combine buckwheat flour, cinnamon, sea salt, baking soda and baking powder.
+2. In a large bowl (or the bowl of your glorious KitchenAid) combine buckwheat flour, cinnamon, sea salt, baking soda and baking powder.